glpi-project/doc/source/modules/assets/computers.rst

 * Global size
 * Free size
 * Free percentage
-* Encryptation (if the disk is encrypted, a padlock will be displayed)
+* Encryption (if the disk is encrypted, a padlock will be displayed)

 Software